Pieter Claesz, Still Life with a Writer's Skull and Feather, 1628.

 We have all heard the expression "nothing lasts forever" it is a saying about the fleeting nature of life, reminding us of our mortality, although most cultures today find a discussion of death disturbing, it does. not always been the case.

 Exterior panel by Jan Gossaet, Diptych by Carondelet, 1517.

 Throughout history, especially in times of conflict, people have been encouraged to think about death and its meaning.
-In medieval Europe, when plagues abounded, a particular philosophy prevailed, which asked people to meditate on objects that reminded them of life and death.
-Memento mori, which means "remember you are going to die", may seem morbid to some, but it was a discipline that was held in high regard.
+In medieval Europe, when plagues abounded, a particular philosophy emerged which asked people to meditate on objects that reminded them of life and death.
+Memento mori, which means "remember you are going to die", may sound morbid to some, but it was a discipline that was held in high regard.

 Adriaen van Utrecht, Still Life of Vanitas with Flowers and Skull, 1642.

-The symbolism of Memento Mori
+The symbolism of the Memento Mori

 Instantly recognizable, they are also used far beyond Western Europe.
-In Mexico, the Día de los Muertos, or "Day of the Dead", is one of the most famous celebrations where the iconography of the skulls is used to pay homage to those who died.
+In Mexico, the Día de los Muertos, or "Day of the Dead", is one of the most famous celebrations where the iconography of skulls is used to pay homage to those who have died.
 From an artistic point of view, Albrecht Dürer, Vincent van Gogh and Pablo Picasso are just a few of the artists who use skull imagery to make important artistic statements.

 Carved wooden vanities, South Germany, 17th and 18th centuries.